 A good rule of thumb is to estimate 70-80 percent of your pre-retirement annual income as what you will need per year in retirement.
 Using this estimate assumes you will not have a mortgage, significant debt, abnormally large health-care expenses, or take on expensive hobbies, like sailing or travel.

 People have many reasons or circumstances that hold them back from saving.
 Two common barriers are not knowing how much to save or how to save – many people are unsure how much they will need to live on once they stop working and, still others do not know how to start saving for retirement.

 Currently, the average cost of retirement is $738,400; that’s more than two times the average cost of a home in Oregon.
-Considering that retirement can be substantially costlier than your mortgage, it would be a good idea to work with an expert when planning your retirement strategy.
+Considering that retirement can be substantially costlier than your mortgage, it would be a good idea to work with an advisor when planning your retirement strategy.

 Starting your retirement savings early helps to establish your financial stability.
 Of course, everyone’s retirement will be different, so speaking with a Financial Advisor about your individual goals will help in planning for your future.